Barcode Scanner SDK for iOS

 Table 6: Beeper Frequency Attribute Values

-Beeper Frequency Attribute Values
+Beeper Frequency Low RMD_ATTR_VALUE_BEEPER_FREQ_LOW

 The following code example demonstrates how to set the scanner's beeper frequency.